anton-hav/BookingWorkplace/README.md

 >**Note**
 > The first and last name fields are intentionally replaced by the FullName field in the Users table.
 This approach allows people of different cultures and ethnicities to use the application.

-- Question: keeps question text and state (enable/disable)
-- Answer: keeps text and the flag IsCorrect and Question Id
-- Game: keeps only Id.
-The game entity is added for the possibility of later expansion of functionality such as adding cues (like 50:50).
-- GameQuestion: keeps QuestionId, GameId and the flag IsSuccessful.

 <details>
   <summary>Database structure</summary>